 'I have read an account of it in the newspapers,' he said.
-'From the ac-I will do so,' replied Mrs. Hamblin, count, I suppose the house is of a bad and wondering what reasons the good character.
-And some journals seem woman had for making such a strange to justify the girl who committed the very shamefully,' she added.
-'A wo- spoiled her!' man's love when turned to hate is very dangerous.
-There's a girl kept by a warn her of the danger that surrounds man in that house who calls himself her, said Mrs. Hamblin.
-'You may Colonel Melville; but probably that is yet save her from a worse fate!
-Mrs. not his true name.
-The girl expects Mellen and her daughter are very anxhe will marry her; but I think she is lous to rescue her from the power of a destined to disappointment.'
-'Have you seen the girl?' he anxously inquired; feeling some strange emotions.

-'She was here one afternoon a short Hattie at my door,' she added. time, she replied.
-'The girl is very beautiful. you describe her appearance?
+'From the ac-'I will do so,' replied Mrs. Hamblin, count, I suppose the house is of a bad deed.
+No doubt the man had treated her in his folds, and his charms have now very shamefully,' she added.
+'A wo-spoiled her!' man's love when turned to hate is very destined to disappointment.'
+'Have you seen the girl?' he anxiously inquired; feeling some strange repeated thoughtfully. emotions.
+'She was here one afternoon a short time,' she replied.
+'The girl is very beautiful.'
+'How beautiful?' he inquired.
+'Can you describe her appearance?

-· She has very bright, curling hair, her much. dark eyes, beautiful teeth, and - 'Do you know her name?' he asked, interrupting the woman by another question before she had finished her answer to his first.
-'Jane Clark, as she informed me!' she replied.
+'She has very bright, curling hair. dark eyes, beautiful teeth, and "Do you know her name?" he asked, interrupting the woman by another question before she had finished her answer to his first.
+Jane Clark, as she informed me!" she replied.

-'O, my Heavens!' he exclaimed, manifesting much feeling.
+"O, my Heavens!" he exclaimed. manifesting much feeling.